Koszul algebras and quadratic duals in Galois cohomology: Quadratic algebras and the Koszul property

 For a finite-dimensional $\Bbbk$-vector space $V$, let $V^*=\Hom_{\Bbbk}(V,\Bbbk)$ be the $\Bbbk$-dual space of $V$.
 With a little abuse, we will then systematically identify $(V\otimes V)^*=V^*\otimes V^*$.

 \begin{defn} A \emph{quadratic algebra} is a quotient

-of the tensor algebra over some finite-dimensional $\Bbbk$-vector space $V$, with $(\Omega)$ the two-sided ideal generated by a vector subspace $\Omega\subseteq V\otimes V$.
-In other words, it is a connected graded algebra that admits a presentation with finitely many degree-$1$ generators and homogeneous degree-$2$ relations. $V=A_1$ is the \emph{space of generators} of $A_\bullet$, $\Omega$ is the \emph{space of relators}, and we will use the notation $A=Q(V,\Omega)$.
+of the tensor algebra over some $\Bbbk$-vector space $V$, with $(\Omega)$ the two-sided ideal generated by a vector subspace $\Omega\subseteq V\otimes V$.
+Throughout this paper, we further require $V$ to be finite-dimensional, in accordance with the Standing Hypothesis \ref{ass:algebra hypotheses}.
+In other words, a quadratic algebra is a connected graded algebra that admits a presentation with finitely many degree-$1$ generators and homogeneous degree-$2$ relations.
+The component $V=A_1$ is the \emph{space of generators} of $A_\bullet$, $\Omega$ is the \emph{space of relators}, and we will use the notation $A=Q(V,\Omega)$.

 The \emph{quadratic dual} $A_\bullet^!$ of a quadratic $\Bbbk$-algebra $A_\bullet$ is the quadratic $\Bbbk$-algebra $A_\bullet^!=T_\bullet(V^*)/(\Omega^\perp)$, with

 \end{defn} \begin{rem} For quadratic algebras, the natural grading on $T_\bullet(V)$ passes to the quotient thanks to the homogeneity of the relations.
 This is the way quadratic algebras are understood to be graded. \end{rem} Thanks to finite-dimensionality assumptions, one has $(A_\bullet^!)^!=A_\bullet$.